jhmcaleely/littlefs-pico/README.md

 # littlefs-pico

-The LittleFS example compiled for Raspberry Pi Pico
+A repo to build the example code found in [littlefs/README.md](littlefs/README.md) for the Raspberry Pi Pico, using the vscode plugin and Pico SDK.